SCBI-ForestGEO/SCBI-Plot-Book/How-to_citations.md

 4. Review the fields to make sure data is correct.
 Please remove abstract if automatically populated.

 5. When done adding citations, order them by "Creator".

-Select all your items in the collection, right click, and select *Export Items*.
+   5a. **IMPORTANT** Select all your items in the collection, right click, and select *Export Items*.
 Change format to *BibTex* and make sure *Export Notes* is checked.

 6. Save the file as **book.bib** and overwrite existing one.
 - When looking to see if the file has been saved, the name of the file may show up as 'book.'